-If a restaurant is half empty at dinner time (10:00 p.m.), the food may be sub-par, but some places such as Asia de Cuba regularly do the ‘Let-me-check-with-my-invisible-friend-to-see-if-we-have-a-table’ routine.
+A: If a restaurant is half empty at dinner time (10:00 p.m.), the food may be sub-par, but some places such as Asia de Cuba regularly do the, ‘Let-me-check-with-my-invisible-friend-to-see-if-we-have-a-table’ routine.

-Q: Why do people seem to be restraining themselves from gasping in horror when I ask for a doggy bag?
+Why does the waiter staff seem to be restraining themselves from gasping in horror when I ask for a doggy bag?

-If you want to take home your leftovers regardless of the custom, say that it is for your pet — that is considered less embarrassing.
+If you want to take home your leftovers regardless of being silently judged, say that it is for your pet — that is considered less embarrassing.